bullder/garifull.in/content/cv.md

 ## SKILLS
-I'm fluent with PHP including the modern changes.
+I'm fluent with modern web development process.
 SQL databases optimisation is a very usual thing for me.
 I have no friction to participate in improvements related to the frontend parts of project written in javascript.
 I'm familiar with Vue.js and React.